4GeeksAcademy/bootstrap-exercises-tutorial/exercises/02-Bootstrap-Skeleton/README.md

 ## :mag_right: Important:

-To understand the difference between both `container` classes, you have to make the `div` container smaller and bigger. there is margin-left and right auto to center the container; whereas the content in the `container-fluid` class spans through all the container
+To understand the difference between both `container` classes, you have to make the `div` container smaller and bigger.
+There is margin-left auto and margin-right auto to center the container; whereas the content in the `container-fluid` class spans through all the page's width